 Support Nacha Operating Rules Compliance by Reporting Violations

 By requiring participants to comply with the Nacha Operating Rules, Nacha maintains a high-quality, secure ACH Network.
 It's essential that non-compliance issues be resolved fairly and efficiently in order to provide financial institutions and end-users with a reliable Network.
-To that end, Nacha employees the National System of Fines as an enforcement mechanism for the Rules, allowing Depository Financial Institutions to review, evaluate and correct the circumstances surrounding any possible Rule violation.
+To that end, Nacha employs the National System of Fines as an enforcement mechanism for the Rules, allowing Depository Financial Institutions to review, evaluate and correct the circumstances surrounding any possible Rule violation.

 Nacha's Members support Rules compliance by reporting those violations, using the procedures below.